Azure/container-apps-deploy-action/README.md

 This will create a new Container App named `github-action-container-app-<github-run-id>-<github-run-attempt>` in a new resource group named `<container-app-name>-rg`.
-The Container App will be based off of an image that was built from the provided `appSourcePath` and pushed to the provided Container Registry instance.If the Container Registry is ACR, an access token will be generated to authenticate the push to the provided ACR instance.
+The Container App will be based off of an image that was built from the provided `appSourcePath` and pushed to the provided ACR instance.
+An access token will be generated to authenticate an access token will be generated to authenticate the push to the provided ACR instance.

 ### Minimal - Use previously published image for Container App